From Dalai Lama to Desmond Tutu, from Amish to Rwanda, Peace Takes Forgiveness

 HELEN: Both Ground Zero and Forgiveness raise the big existential questions: Why are we here?
 What are we supposed to do in this life?
 What do I do when rage rises in me?
 Where does forgiveness come from?
 Obviously, the 9/11 film deals more with questions of rage, anger and the evil we face.
 The Forgiveness project deals with a different range of horrific acts on a personal and international level—and what people did about it afterward.

-But here is my hope in both cases: See the films!
-Read the book!
-I think you’ll enter the viewing, or you’ll start reading, thinking: I know something about this already.
+But here is my hope in both cases: Plan to talk about this with friends.
 Then, you’ll emerge saying: Wow, this is much more complex than I realized!
 Yet, in forgiveness, there’s something powerful that I can do to make a difference.

 Care to read more about Forgiveness & Helen Whitney?